tuftsdatalab/intro-to-rnaseq-with-galaxy/lessons/04_Gene_quantification.md

 # Gene Quantification

 ## Counting reads for each gene
-Our next step is to quantify the spliced reads that aligned to each gene in our GTF file.
+Our next step is to quantify the spliced reads that aligned to each gene in our GTF file For two non-overlapping, multiple-exon genes, our alignment may look like this:

 <img src="../img/featurecounts_0.png" width="700">